Regents’ Momentum Award for Excellence in Advising and Student Success

 CALL FOR NOMINATIONS FOR PROGRAMS and DEPARTMENTS

-The Momentum Year Advising Award is designed to honor institutional advising that creates trajectory toward student success and completion.
-Using current baseline Momentum Year Institutional Data, this award is designed to recognize advising and other related (co-curricular) activities that improve institutional outcomes related to the Momentum Year (students completing full-time credit hours, increased success in both math and English in the first year, the percentage of students completing nine (9) credit hours in an Academic Focus Area, etc.).
-Student success and innovative practices in achieving Momentum Year goals is the thrust of this Momentum Year Award in Advising Excellence.
+The Momentum Advising Award is designed to honor institutional advising that creates trajectory toward student success and completion.
+Using current baseline Momentum Institutional Data, this award is designed to recognize advising and other related activities that improve institutional outcomes related to Momentum (making and deepening purposeful choices, creating and cultivating productive academic mindsets, building and maintaining fuller schedules along a clear pathway, heightening academic engagement and increasing success in critical courses and meeting key milestones).
+Student success and innovative practices in achieving Momentum goals are the thrust of this Momentum Award in Advising Excellence.

 The award committee will look for persuasive evidence that nominees have:

 - Fostered purposeful choices among students, whether at the start or their academic journey or at points along the way (or both), that align with students’ goals, interests, aptitudes, and potential for success.